ncampa-loginvsi/LoginEnterpriseCLI/README.md

 # LoginEnterpriseCLI
 Experimental CLI for interacting with Login Enterprise v5 and v6-preview endpoints.

-Please navigate to the v5 or v6_preview folders for extensive documentation and example code snippets.
+Please navigate to the v5 or v6_preview folders for extensive documentation and example code snippets on every available command.

+Generally, this is the process to get started.

+1. Download the ZIP file containing the repository files.
+2. In a Powershell 7 window, navigate to the directory.
+3. Run the following commands

 ```
 # Run the build to import all of the commands.